openanalytics/editbl/README.md

 * No need to have all data in-memory.
 * Developed with focus on relational databases.
 Tackles challenges such as enforcing foreign keys and hiding of surrogate keys.
 * Transactional commits (currently for `tbl_dbi` class and non in-place editing).
+* Default values for new rows (UUID's, 'current date', 'inserted by', ...)

 ## Get started